jhvanderschee/hugobricks/content/docs/_index.md

 - Is it a Hugo content concept / approach ?
 Not really.
 - Is it a Hugo boilerplate?
-Mmh, not really.
+Mmh, not really !
 - Is it a configurable Theme ?
 Yes,that's it.

- We aim to provide frictionless/iterative site building workflow with minimal effort when developing a Hugo website workflow  keeping high standards of quality, style (crafted  -
- HTML5+CSS3).
-Of course, with the well-known easy to deploy and low sysops effort and cost for self-hosting. (we'll be more than happy to offer support on that, if you really need it!)
+Our goal is to offer a hassle-free and efficient workflow for building Hugo websites with minimal effort.
+We strive to maintain high standards of quality and style.
+Additionally, our solution is easy to deploy and requires minimal sysops effort and cost for self-hosting.
+If you need any assistance with this, we would be more than happy to provide support.

 ## What’s included in Hugobricks?